sriharshAmur/roomies/README.md

 ## 📦 Deployment

-Roomies is hosted on **Vercel** for easy scalability and excellent performance.
+Rooomies is hosted on **Vercel** for easy scalability and excellent performance.
 To deploy your own version, push to your repository, and connect it to Vercel.

 **Happy Renting! 🏡💙**